emilyboda/ePaper-Parking-Display/README.md

     - Use `crontab -e` to edit the file.
     - Add `*/10 * * * python3 /home/pi/parking/display_image.py` to the bottom of the file.

-### Create your tasker plugin to populate the location
+### Create your Tasker plugin to populate the location
 20. Create a task that runs the following:
     - Get Location v2
     - Use the Spreadsheet Update plug-in to write %gl_coordinates to cell B2 on the tab called "current"